The Human Protein Atlas

 Tissue

-More information about the specific content and the generation and analysis of the data in the section can be found on the Methods Summary.
+More information about the specific content and the generation and analysis of the data in the resource can be found on the Methods Summary.

 Learn about: